Marsha P. Johnson: Early life

 Johnson wore women's clothing for the first time at five years old, against her mother's wishes (Note: Johnson had a complicated relationship with her mother, who struggled to understand aspects of Johnson's LGBTQ identity at times but was generally supportive of her.
 In one instance, after Marsha's first arrest, she helped her find legal representation, and she also regularly visited Marsha when she was institutionalized.
 In an interview, Johnson requested that "if anyone should ever write [her] life story" that she would like to "thank all those wonderful people on my way up the hill from Elizabeth, New Jersey... especially [her] mom and [her] dad and sisters and brothers".) and despite hostility from local children.
-In an interview near the end of her life, Johnson describes being raped by a 13-year-old boy during this period.
+However, after being raped by a 13-year-old boy, she temporarily stopped.
 (Note: Johnson later claimed that she was sexually inactive until the age of 17.
 According to her biographer, Tourmaline, she was sexually active as a teenager.)
 She frequently saw film screenings at the local Little Theater, where she was inspired by actress Billie Burke.
 She also attended the Mount Teman African Methodist Episcopal (AME) Church, the oldest Black church in Elizabeth.
 Johnson was deeply religious, attending church every Sunday and performing onstage as part of the church's Christmas program.
 Her mother sometimes attended drag shows at Billy's Tavern, a local gay bar.

 Johnson attended Edison High School (now the Thomas A. Edison Career and Technical Academy) in Elizabeth.
 She regularly participated in local parades and was the drum major for her school's marching band.
 In 1962, at the age of 17, she briefly enlisted in the United States Navy.
 She began receiving military recruit training in Chicago but was honorably discharged after she punched a man who tried to sexually assault her.
 That same year, she attended her first drag ball in New York City.
 Soon after, she began waiting tables hoping to raising money to move to Manhattan, finally doing so after graduating from high school.